-Bahrain is a Middle Eastern island country between the north-eastern coast of Saudi Arabia and Qatar Peninsula.
+Bahrain is a Middle Eastern island country between the north-eastern coast of Saudi Arabia and Qatar.
 The country is an Arab monarchy and is known as the Kingdom of Bahrain.
-The largest landmass, Bahrain Island and Saudi Arabia are connected together through the King Fahd Causeway.
-Many beautiful cities in Bahrain have a unique attraction for visitors and tourists.
+The largest landmass in Bahrain Island and Saudi Arabia are connected together through the King Fahd Causeway.
+Many beautiful cities in Bahrain have unique attractions for visitors and tourists.

-Manama has been an important commercial centre in the Persian Gulf throughout the ages.
-It is a major financial centre.
+Manama has been an important commercial center in the Arabian Gulf throughout the ages.
+It is a major financial center.

 The city is also home to a very diverse population.
 Manama and its twin city of Muharraq were founded around the 19th century, but the latter served as Bahrain’s independent capital until 1921.